zeroluck/docs/sources/cluster/index.md

 4. (If you haven't done it yet) Copy the private key you generated on `host-1` previously to `host-2` and put it into `/etc/csync2/csync2.key` file

-5. Generate certificate/key pair that will be used to establish SSL protection layer for incoming connections by running next commands (location of the files and their names are hardcoded into executable) on `host-2`.
+5. Generate certificate/key pair that will be used to establish SSL protection layer for incoming connections by running next commands on `host-2` (location of the files and their names are hardcoded into executable).
 Don't fill any fields, just hit "Enter" accepting default values:
     ```
 openssl genrsa -out /etc/csync2_ssl_key.pem 1024
 openssl req -new -key /etc/csync2_ssl_key.pem -out /etc/csync2_ssl_cert.csr